elcharitas/knuckjs/README.md

   </a>
 </p>

-> KnuckJS is a Simple and lightweight JavaScript Framework to build lightning fast SPAs using any template engine [Learn more](https://knuck.js.org)
+> KnuckJS is a Simple and lightweight JavaScript Framework to build lightning fast CSRs using any template engine [Learn more](https://knuck.js.org)

 ## Install